liferay/liferay-docs/discover/portal/articles/04-business-productivity/01-forms/02-advanced-forms.markdown

 $$$

 Unless you have an intern, you don't want to manually enter all the countries of earth into five different select fields.
-No, you want to populate the fields using a Data Provider.
+Instead, you want to populate the fields using a Data Provider.

 ### Adding and Configuring a Data Provider